Occupational segregation in a Roy model with composition preferences: introduction

-The combination of comparative advantage and composition preferences also produces tipping phenomena.
-In contrast with \citet{CMR:2008} and \citet{Pan:2015}, there is heterogeneity in potential incomes, and tipping occurs from extreme to more balanced compositions.
-We document two types of tipping: a shift between two very different equilibria as a result of a very small nudge (see \citet{HK:2006}), or a sudden change in the set of equilibria, and the disappearance of an equilibrium with extreme compositions as parameters cross a threshold (which corresponds to the notion of tipping point in catastrophe theory).
+In contrast with \citet{Pan:2015}, there is heterogeneity in potential incomes in our model, so that comparative advantage competes with composition preferences to determine sector selection, and tipping can occur from extreme to more balanced compositions.
+We document two types of tipping.
+First, we call {\em nudge tipping} a shift between two very different equilibria as a result of a very small nudge (see \citet{HK:2006}).
+Second, we call {\em catastrophic tipping} a sudden change in the set of equilibria, and the disappearance of an equilibrium with extreme compositions as parameters cross a threshold (which corresponds to the notion of tipping point in catastrophe theory).
 We associate the former with quotas (see \citet{BBJL:2019}), and the latter with regulatory changes in workplace culture.

 As is well known (see \citet{HH:90} and references therein), estimation of Roy models presents challenges, as the distribution of primitive potential incomes~$(Y_1,Y_2)$ cannot be recovered from observed realized incomes and sector choice. \citet{MHM:2020} derive sharp bounds on the distribution of potential incomes in a model of sector selection based on incomes only.
 In the Roy model with composition preferences, we derive sharp bounds on the joint distribution of potential incomes and composition preference functions based on the observation of realized compositions and distributions of realized outcomes by sector and by group.
 Within the parametric specification of comparative advantage and composition preference functions, this allows us to conduct inference on the relative intensity of composition preferences and pecuniary considerations using existing moment inequality inference procedures.